Tips for Shopping at International Markets

 If the thought of shopping at a market with different foods than you’re used to is overwhelming, think about it as a chance to meet new people and try new things.
 For example, if you find an interesting item in the produce section, see if any other shoppers are also purchasing the item and ask them about it.
 It may feel uncomfortable at first, but many shoppers will be happy to tell you how to cook foods if you don’t know how.

 If asking others is out of your comfort zone, you can use your smart phone to look up items.
 You can also use translation apps if you come across things written in another language.
-Some of these apps use the camera on your phone to translate for you, so you can use them for packaging to learn the name and ingredients of in foods.
+Some app even let you point your camera at the package to translate the words for you.
 Check the Nutrition Facts label to learn more about the food and how it can fit into your meal plan.

 It’s important for people with diabetes to know the nutrition information about food, so when shopping for unfamiliar foods that don’t have a label, you can look them up online.
 That’s also a great way to learn about how to use them when cooking!